-As with any other breed, Toybobs like being brushed on a regular basis which also helps keep their coats and skin are kept in top condition.
-On top of this, they need to be fed good quality food that meets all their nutritional needs throughout their lives which is especially true of kittens and older cats.
+As with any other breed Toybobs like being brushed on a regular basis which also helps keep their coats and skin are kept in top condition.
+On top of this they need to be fed good quality food that meets all their nutritional needs throughout their lives which is especially true of kittens and older cats.

-A Toybob can have a short, close lying coat or a semi-long coat.
+A Toybob can have a short close lying coat or a semi-long coat.
 Shorter haired cats need less in the way of grooming than their longer coated counterparts.
 A weekly brush and wipe over with a chamois leather is all it takes to keep their coats in good condition with a nice sheen on it.
-Like other breeds, they tend to shed the most in the Spring and then again in the Autumn when more frequent brushing is usually necessary to keep on top of things.
+Like other breeds they tend to shed the most in the Spring and then again in the Autumn when more frequent brushing is usually necessary to keep on top of things.

 It's also important to check a cat's ears on a regular basis and to clean them when necessary.
-If too much wax is allowed to build up, it can lead to a painful infection which can be hard to clear up.
-In short, prevention is often easier than cure with ear infections.
+If too much wax is allowed to build up it can lead to a painful infection which can be hard to clear up.
+In short prevention is often easier than cure with ear infections.
 Cats often suffer from ear mites which is another reason why it's so important to check their ears every week or so.

-The Toybob is a high energy, playful, intelligent cat and one that likes to be given a tremendous amount of stimulation for them to be truly happy.
-Most owners tend to keep their pets as indoor cats because being so valuable, a Toybob runs the risk of not only getting injured but stolen too.
+The Toybob is a high energy playful intelligent cat and one that likes to be given a tremendous amount of stimulation for them to be truly happy.
+Most owners tend to keep their pets as indoor cats because being so valuable a Toybob runs the risk of not only getting injured but stolen too.

-Cats kept as indoor pets need to be given lots of things to do and places to hide when they want to, bearing in mind that a Toybob loves to climb up high so they can look down on the world below from a high vantage point.
-They also need to have lots of places they can snuggle up for a snooze when the mood takes them because if there is one thing cats are really good at, it's taking lots of naps during the day.
+Cats kept as indoor pets need to be given lots of things to do and places to hide when they want to bearing in mind that a Toybob loves to climb up high so they can look down on the world below from a high vantage point.
+They also need to have lots of places they can snuggle up for a snooze when the mood takes them because if there is one thing cats are really good at it's taking lots of naps during the day.

-If you get a Toybob kitten from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same kitten food to avoid any tummy upsets.
-You can change a kitten's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.
+If you get a Toybob kitten from a breeder they would give you a feeding schedule and it's important to stick to the same routine feeding the same kitten food to avoid any tummy upsets.
+You can change a kitten's diet but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.

-Older cats are not known to be fussy eaters, but this does not mean they can be given a lower quality diet.
+Older cats are not known to be fussy eaters but this does not mean they can be given a lower quality diet.
 It's best to feed a mature cat several times a day making sure it's good quality food that meets all their nutritional requirements which is especially important as cats get older.
-It's also essential to keep an eye on a cat's weight because if they start to put on too much, it can have a serious impact on their overall health and wellbeing.
-Like all other breeds, a Toybob needs access to fresh, clean water at all times.
+It's also essential to keep an eye on a cat's weight because if they start to put on too much it can have a serious impact on their overall health and wellbeing.
+Like all other breeds a Toybob needs access to fresh clean water at all times.

 As a rough guide a Toybob kitten should be fed the following amounts in any 24 hour period making sure they are fed little and often:

 Adult Toybob should be fed a good quality diet to suit their ages.
-As a rough guide, an mature cat should be fed the following amounts in any 24 hour period:
+As a rough guide an mature cat should be fed the following amounts in any 24 hour period:

-If you are looking to buy a Toybob, you would need to pay upwards of £900 for a healthy, responsibly-bred kitten and you would need to register your interest with breeders and agree to being put on a waiting list because very few Toybob kittens are produced every year.
-The cost of insuring a male 3-year-old Toybob in northern England would be £22.85 a month for basic cover but for a lifetime policy, this would set you back £31.89 a month (quote as of September 2018).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a cat's age and whether or not they have been neutered or spayed among other things.
+If you are looking to buy a Toybob you would need to pay upwards of £900 for a healthy responsibly-bred kitten and you would need to register your interest with breeders and agree to being put on a waiting list because very few Toybob kittens are produced every year.
+The cost of insuring a male 3-year-old Toybob in northern England would be £22.85 a month for basic cover but for a lifetime policy this would set you back £31.89 a month (quote as of September 2018).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK a cat's age and whether or not they have been neutered or spayed among other things.

-When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a cat’s life.
+When it comes to food costs you need to buy the best quality food whether wet or dry making sure it suits the different stages of a cat’s life.
 This would set you back between £15 - £20 a month.
-On top of this, you need to factor in veterinary costs if you want to share your home with a Toybob and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a cat when the time is right and their yearly health checks, all of which quickly adds up to over £500 a year.
+On top of this you need to factor in veterinary costs if you want to share your home with a Toybob and this includes their initial vaccinations their annual boosters the cost of neutering or spaying a cat when the time is right and their yearly health checks all of which quickly adds up to over £500 a year.

-As a rough guide, the average cost to keep and care for a Toybob would be between £35 to £55 a month depending on the level of insurance cover you opt to buy for your cat, but this does not include the initial cost of buying a healthy, well-bred Toybob kitten.
+As a rough guide the average cost to keep and care for a Toybob would be between £35 to £55 a month depending on the level of insurance cover you opt to buy for your cat but this does not include the initial cost of buying a healthy well-bred Toybob kitten.